Children Age 16 and 17

 - Has date filed with registrar’s office (must be within one year of birth)

 - Has registrar’s signature

-- Has embossed, impressed, or multicolored seal of registrar
+- Has seal of issuing authority

 - Previous U.S. Passport (may be expired, must be undamaged)